nachokhan/challenges/README.md

 # challenges
-some random challenges to improve skills
+This repo contains some random challenges to improve skills.